 In this blog I'll share a few insights from my experience.
-Remember this is based on my experience and what worked for me and my baby - everyone is different and I'm a firm believe that you need to find what works for you.
+Remember this is based on my experience and what worked for me and my baby - everyone is different and I'm a firm believer that you need to find what works for you.
 Talk to other mamas, your midwife, and lactation consultants to get as much information to support you on your journey.

 1. Talking to your employer

 I told my manager I planned to keep breastfeeding when I started back at work and she was really supportive.
 We talked about some of the logistics, like where I could go to pump privately, and where I could store my milk.

 It was good to know I had the support of my workplace and the flexibility to express during the day.

 2. Finding somewhere to pump

 Working in an open plan office, I needed to find somewhere private to pump.
 My workplace had lots of meeting rooms but these weren't lockable from the inside and they had glass walls, so they weren't private.

 There was also a women's changing room but this was often in use during the day, so wouldn't be suitable either.